haapmik/cmo-resources/finland/coastal-forts/README.md

-Here you can find Lua script to include Finnish coastal forts to your scenarios.
+Here you can find Lua scripts to include Finnish coastal forts to your scenarios.

 Scripts starting with `simple-` uses a much simpler way of adding these forts to
 Command: Modern Operations (CMO) scenarios.
 Each fort is added as a one facility